railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 Bills of Materials are documents that describe the list of raw materials used to make a finished product.
-To illustrate the concept of specification, you are going to work on a cabinet where the manufacturing plan is given by the figure :ref:`fig-mrparm`.
+To illustrate the concept of specification, you are going to work on a cabinet where the manufacturing plan is given by the figure :ref:`fig-mrparm2`.

-.. _fig-mrparm:
+.. _fig-mrparm2:

 .. figure:: images/mrp_armoire.png
    :scale: 75